wercker/step-add-to-known_hosts/README.md

 * `type` (optional) Scan for these key types (default: `rsa,dsa,ecdsa`).
 * `port` (optional) Probe the ssh server on the following port.
 * `local` (optional) Set to `true` to add the host to `$HOME/.ssh/known_hosts` file instead of `/etc/ssh/ssh_known_hosts` (default: `false`).
 * `use-md5` (optional) Set to `true` to use `MD5/hex` format for the key fingerprint.
-Please note that if you are using OpenSSH version equal or greater than 6.8 the fingerprint are reported in `SHA256/base64` format by default, that means that if you have your key fingerprint specified in `MD5/hex ` format you have either to change your wercker.yml and specify the `SHA256` format of your key fingerprint or set the `use-md5` parameter to `true` (default: `false`).
+Please note that if you are using OpenSSH version equal or greater than 6.8 the fingerprint are reported in `SHA256/base64` format by default, that means that if you have your key fingerprint specified in `MD5/hex` format you have either to change your wercker.yml and specify the `SHA256` format of your key fingerprint or set the `use-md5` parameter to `true` (default: `false`).

 ## Example